- Hide menu

 Personally, these days… I am ordering my coconut flesh/meat and it arrives organic, frozen and I know exactly the amount I am getting when I place the order verses the guessing game when I purchase the fresh fruit itself.
 I order it through Exotic Superfoods and LOVE it.

-Soaked cashews ~ soaking the cashews is key (!) and this step should never be skipped.
-Soaking causes the cashews to swell, giving a bit more volume for the money and it softens them which is vital when creating s creamy texture.
+Soaking the cashews is key (!) and this step should never be skipped.
+Soaking causes the cashews to swell, giving a bit more volume for the money and it softens them which is vital for creating creamy texture.
+It also helps to reduce the phytic acid that resides in all nuts, which will make it easier on your digestive system.

-Young Thai Coconut flesh It is a healthy fat that also acts as an emulsifier, brining the recipe together.
-If you can’t find Young Thai coconuts you can use canned (full fat), but do your homework.
+Whether you use fresh Young Thai Coconuts or canned full fat coconut milk, this ingredients helps give body, creaminess and hint of coconut undertone.
+It is a healthy fat that also acts as an emulsifier, brining the recipe together.
+If you can’t find Young Thai coconuts you can use the canned, but do your homework.
 Aim for organic, BPA free, and free of other ingredients.

-Maple syrup ~ I used maple syrup because it is more alkalizing for the body than most other liquid sweeteners.
+I used maple syrup because it is more alkalizing for the body than most other liquid sweeteners.
 You can use raw agave, coconut syrup or any other liquid sweetener that you like to use.
+But keep in mind that each sweetener has a slightly different flavor profile.

-Vanilla ~ The role of vanilla in sweet goods is like the role of salt on the savory side: it enhances all the other flavors in the recipe.
-You can use vanilla bean (seeds only), powdered vanilla or vanilla paste.
+The role of vanilla in sweet goods is like the role of salt on the savory side: it enhances all the other flavors in the recipe.
+You can use vanilla bean (seeds only), powdered vanilla, vanilla extract or vanilla paste.
+There are actually quite a few health benefits to vanilla.
+I won’t get into that here, but did you know that the anti-inflammatory compounds in vanilla are destroyed by excess heat?
+If the vanilla pods or powder are improperly processed and/or exposed to higher than optimal temperatures, the benefits are lost.
+Yay, for raw frosting!

-Coconut oil ~ It is a healthy fat but also gives the frosting the overall body.
-Once chilled above 76 degrees it forms up, making this frosting perfect for decorating with.
+It is a healthy fat but also gives the frosting the overall body.
+Once chilled below 76 degrees it firms up, making this frosting perfect for decorating.
+But not all coconut is equal.
+Most commercial coconut oils are refined, bleached, and deodorized.
+Some are even hydrogenated.